 M. Sc.
-Second Year Semester-IV (Level 6.0)
+Second Year Semester-IV (Level 6.0) DSC-11

-DSC-X

-SAMATC551: Classical Mechanics (4Cr)
+SMATC552: Classical Mechanics (4Cr)

-To understand the concepts of Mechanics of system of particles, generalized coordinates, Degree of freedom.
+Course objectives: To understand the concepts of Mechanics of system of particles, generalized coordinates, Degree of freedom.
 To Study mechanics developed by Newton, Lagrange and Hamilton and their applications.
 To solve motivating problems of calculus of variations.

-CO1: Understand D' Alembert's Principle and applications of the Lagrangian Formulation.

-CO2: Distinguish the concept of the Hamilton Equations of Motion and the Principle of Least Action.

-CO3: Analyze the Fundamental lemma of calculus of variations.

-CO4: Solve problems of calculus of variations using Euler's equation
+- CO1: Understand D' Alembert's Principle and applications of the Lagrangian Formulation. - CO2: Distinguish the concept of the Hamilton Equations of Motion and the Principle of Least Action. - CO3: Analyze the Fundamental lemma of calculus of variations. - CO4: Solve problems of calculus of variations using Euler's equation.

-Module No. Module No. Topic Hrs.
-Required to cover the contents 1.0 Survey of Elementary Principles 1.1 Mechanics of System of particles, generalized co-ordinates, Degree of freedom, Holonomic and Noholonomic system 1.2 Scleronomic and Rheonomic system, D'Alembert's principles and Lagrange's Equation of Motion 15 1.3 Different forms of Lagrange's Equation, Generalized Potential, 1.4 Conservative fields and its Energy Equation, Application of Lagrange's formulation.
-2.0 The Hamilton Equation of Motion 2.1 Hamilton's Principle, Hamitton's canonical Equations, Lagrange's Equation from Hamilton's Principle, 2.2 Extension of Hamilton's Principle to Non-holonomic systems, Application of Hamilton's formulation, cyclic co ordinates and conservation theorems 15 2.3 Routn's Procedure, Hamilton's Equations from variational principle, principle of least Action.
-3.0 Survey of Elementary Principles 3.1 Functional, Linear Functional, Fundamental lemma of calculus of variations 15 3.2 Simple variational problems, The variation of functional
+Module No. UnitNo.
+Topic Hrs.
+Required to cover the contents 1.0 Survey of Elementary Principles Mechanics of System of particles, generalized co- ordinates, Degree of freedom, Holonomic and Non- holonomic system 1.2 Scleronomic and Rheonomic system, D'Alembert's principles and Lagrange's Equation of Motion 15 Different forms of Lagrange's Equation, Generalized Potential, 1.4 Conservative fields and its Energy Equation, Application of Lagrange's formulation.
+2.0 Variational Principles and Lagrange's Equation 2.1 Hamilton's Principle, Hamilton's canonical Equations, Lagrange's Equation from Hamilton's Principle, 2.2 Extension of Hamilton's Principle to Non-holonomic systems, Application of Hamilton's formulation, cyclic coordinates and conservation theorems 15 2.3 Routn's Procedure, Hamilton's Equations from variational principle, principle of least Action.
+3.0 Elements of the Theory 3.1 Functional, Linear Functional, Fundamental lemma of calculus of variations 15

-3.3 The extremum of functional, Necessary condition for Extreme, Euler Equation 4.0 The Hamilton Equation of Motion 4.1 Eulers Equation of several variables, Invariance of Euler Equation 4.2 Motivating Problems of calculus of variation, Shortest Distance, Minimum surface of Revolution, 15 4.3 Brachistochrone Problem, Isoperimetric Problem, Geodesic, Variational problems in Parametric form 4.4 Generalization of Euler Equation, Variational Problems with subsidiary conditions.
+3.2 Simple variational problems, The variation of functional 3.3 The extremum of functional, Necessary condition for 3.3 Extreme, Euler Equation 4.0 Calculus of Variations 4.1 Eulers Equation of several variables, Invariance of Euler 4.1 Equation 4.2 Motivating Problems of calculus of variation, Shortest 4.2 Distance, Minimum surface of Revolution, 15 4.3 Brachistochrone Problem, Isoperimetric Problem, 4.3 Geodesic, Variational problems in Parametric form 4.4 Generalization of Euler Equation, Variational Problems 4.4 with subsidiary conditions.
 Total 60